Travis d'Arnaud Player Props: Braves vs. Tigers

-The Atlanta Braves, including Travis d'Arnaud and his .485 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+Travis d'Arnaud -- with a slugging percentage of .485 in his past 10 games, including three extra-base hits -- will be in action for the Atlanta Braves against the Detroit Tigers, with Reese Olson on the mound, on June 14 at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-3) against the Tigers.

 Travis d'Arnaud Game Info & Props vs. the Tigers